 This document is meant to be a guide to introduce you to policies, structure, and best practices of our Governance Practicum.
-It is also intended to be a reminder, so you are encouraged to revisit this document if you have questions or confusion about Governance.
-By no means is this document exhaustive and final, and CEP students are encouraged to update the document with new practices when necessary.
+It is also intended to be a reminder.
+You are encouraged to revisit this document if you have questions or are confused about Governance.
+By no means is this document exhaustive or final, and CEP students are encouraged to update this document with new practices when necessary.

-Section 4: Policies
+SECTION 4: POLICIES